https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-On the basis of the law of conservation of angular momentum, dis l p39p1iebbt0cuss why a helicopter must have more than one rotor (or propell9itppl0b31e ber).
-Discuss one or more ways the second propeller can operate to keep the helicopter stable.
+On the basis of the law of conservation of angular momentum, discuss why a helici4 )0mcx3cknk (cir3lopter must have more than one rotor (or propeller).
+Discuss one or more ways the second propeller can operate to keep the helicir3c(ck k0)nx l4icm 3opter stable.

 Correct Answer: